nnnarvaez/bear-python/README.md

 # Official Python BEARShares Library

+`bear-python` is the official BEARShares library for Python.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `bearpy`. (rename after update)

+This library currently works on Python 2.7, 3.5 and 3.6.
+Python 3.3 and 3.4 support forthcoming.

 WORK IN PROGRESS 95%
 This port was complicated as the bearshares blockchian had many edits changing terms like `vests/vesting` to `coins/coining` and others.
 Also the bearshare blockchain has the call to rewad_punds blocked for some reason.